elsom25/jcmcginnis-2022/_drafts/organizational_changelog.md

 - **Minor version** signal non-disruptive additions.
 These are meaningful additions to how you work, but don't dramatically change what already exists.
 Think new teams, a new product bet, or an emergent operating default.
 - **Patches** are for tune-ups.
 Not often necessary, but available when it helps.

+Major versions are rare, but they're the big moments that define your organization.
+Minor versions are more common, but they're the steady drumbeat of progress.
+Patches are the small tweaks that keep everything running smoothly, rarely with no visible commentary.

+And your choice of version is itself an incredibly powerful tool — broadcasting intent and magnitude.
+Sometimes a major version is not much on paper, but is instead a clear message about the moment.
+Likewise, sometimes a minor version involves many changes, but stays minor because it's all part of the same story.

 ## A "real" example

 There's a lot here!
 Let's pull this all together and see how this works by reviewing a changelog for the fictional "CodeCraft Inc."